 German chamomile flowers for brewing tea give the infusion a delicate light blue color.
 German Roman chamomile, on the other hand, gives the infusion a delicate light straw color.
 Freshly harvested and shade-dried flowers should be used within 6 months for maximum health benefits.

 Put the fresh or dried chamomile flowers into a teapot or directly into a mug.
 Pour on the boiling water and leave to infuse for about 5 minutes or longer if you prefer a stronger flavor.
 Strain the tea, and if you wish add a small amount of caster sugar or honey and stir to dissolve.

 Drink 1 to 4 cups of chamomile tea everyday for long-lasting health benefits.

-Chamomile is a caffiene-free tisane (herbal infusion) and work as mild sedative.
+Chamomile is a caffeine-free tisane (herbal infusion) and work as mild sedative.
 It can be enjoyed as bedtime drink for sound sleep.

 Fresh chamomile petals also employed as a flavoring garnish in salads, soups, stews, marinades as well as in vegetable dishes.

-Chamomile tea and other products may not recommended in people with known sensitivities or allergies to the daisy or asteraceae family plants such as chrysanthemums, ragweed, etc.
+Chamomile tea and other products may not be recommended in people with known sensitivities or allergies to the daisy or Asteraceae family plants such as chrysanthemums, ragweed, etc.

-The products also not indicated in patients with atopic hay fever or asthma.
-It also contraindicated in women during their early months of pregnancy due to its possible birth defects in the newborn.
+Chamomile products are also not indicated in patients with atopic hay fever or asthma.
+It is contraindicated in women during their early months of pregnancy due to its possible birth defects in the newborn.
 (Medical disclaimer).